hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `enabled` - (Optional) Is the Function App enabled?
 Changing this forces a new resource to be created.

+* `client_affinity_enabled` - (Optional) Should the Function App send session affinity cookies, which route client requests in the same session to the same instance?
+Changing this forces a new resource to be created.

 * `version` - (Optional) The runtime version associated with the Function App.
 Possible values are `~1` and `beta`.
 Defaults to `~1`.

 * `site_config` - (Optional) A `site_config` object as defined below.